Mysooru Mallige: Contents

 It is the narration style, centered on the observations of a theater director, B.V.
 Rajaram.
 By according flexibility to the character of "Balegaara Channayya" (fictitious character of a bangle seller in rural parts, who converses with the granddaughter of the poet and looks critically at the socio-economic changes in the post-Independence era), he succeeds in communicating effectively.

-Film Portrayal
+Film adaptation

-While T.S.
-Nagabharana directed "Mysooru Mallige" based on the poems of Narasimhaswamy and portrayed rural life and the pre-Independence movement, Rajaram dared to explore various stages in the poet's life, beginning from adolescence to old age in a vivid manner and unveil life in its entirety to the viewers.
+While T. S. Nagabharana directed Mysooru Mallige based on the poems of Narasimhaswamy and portrayed rural life and the pre-Independence movement, Rajaram dared to explore various stages in the poet's life, beginning from adolescence to old age in a vivid manner and unveil life in its entirety to the viewers.

+Theatrical adaptation

-Rajendra Karanth aptly adopted the poetry to the theatre and made it more contemporary.
-He adopted songs by P. Kalinga Rao, Mysore Ananthaswamy and C. Ashwath, who have popularised poems of Narasimhaswamy.
-However, by composing popular tunes, S.R.
-Ramakrishna lost a golden opportunity to experiment with the (Ranga-Geethegalu) songs meant specifically for theatre production.
+Rajendra Karanth aptly adapted the poetry to the theatre and made it more contemporary.
+He adapted songs by P. Kalinga Rao, Mysore Ananthaswamy and C. Ashwath, who have popularised the poems of Narasimhaswamy.
+However, by using popular songs, S. R. Ramakrishna lost the opportunity to experiment with the (Ranga-Geethegalu) songs meant specifically for theatre production.
 But poems such as "Balegara Channayya, Bagilige Bandihanu", "Hattu Varshada Hinde" and "Nee Baruva Dariyali" enthralled theatre lovers.